-Increased sales and production lead to a greater overall environmental impact in relation to production and distribution of the company's products.
+Increased sales and production lead to a greater overall environmental impact.
 Currently unknown decontamination costs may also negatively impact BE Group's operations, earnings and financial position.
-Compliance with relevant environmental legislation and other regulations in the environmental field are a prerequisite for avoiding sanction measures.
+Compliance with relevant environmental legislation and other regulations in the environmental area are a prerequisite for avoiding sanction measures.